elevateforhumanity/fix2/README.md

-# Elevate Connects Directory – Workforce LMS + Case Management
+# Elevate for Humanity – Workforce LMS + Case Management

-Elevate Connects is a workforce-first LMS and directory built for real programs like **WRG, WIOA, JRI, EmployIndy, DOL apprenticeships, and employer-sponsored upskilling**.
+Elevate for Humanity is a workforce-first LMS and directory built for real programs like **WRG, WIOA, JRI, EmployIndy, DOL apprenticeships, and employer-sponsored upskilling**.

 Instead of a one-sided "course website," Elevate brings together: